inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Two event emitter nodes will cause the same function call.
 This visual script represents the idea that both shooting the barrel and pressing the button will cause the explosion.

 ## What are the benefits of visual scripting?
+**Please remember that it's just another way of illustrating code!
+A visual scripting system is as powerful as script code in text form.**

 #### even more simplicity
-A visual scripting enviroment offers everything you need but still stays simple to use.
+* You primarily work with your mouse to connect nodes.
+* You don't have to type that much on your keyboard anymore.
+* Visual scripting is fun!

-#### visually appearing working enviroment
+#### visually appearing work enviroment
-Visual scripting is fun!
-You primarily work with your mouse to connect nodes playfully.
-You don't have to type that much on your keyboard anymore.
-It's much easier to look at a big visual script than to look a long lines of code.
+* It's much easier to look at a big visual script than to look a long lines of code.

-#### visual debugging
+* Nodes can be grouped just like code can be split up into different files.
-It' much easier to illustrate code execution in a visual script.
-We will come back to this later on.
+* It' much easier to illustrate code execution in a visual script.
+We will come back to **visual debugging** later on.

-#### No syntax errors anymore!
+#### No syntax errors possible!
 The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code:

 ```